dpgmediamagazines/django-arctic/docs/reference.md

 notation, for example if a model `book` has a foreign key to a model author with a field name, `author__name` will display the field.

+It's also possible to add virtual fields.
+See virtual fields for more info.

+### `virtual fields`

+Via the fields property, it's possible to add virtual fields.
+So you can extend the views with custom fields.
+A virtual field does need an accompanying method.
+That method receives a row_instance, so you can manipulate row data there.

+Example:
+class MyListView(arctic.ListView):
+    fields = (model_field1, model_field2, not_a_model_field)

+    def not_a_model_field(row_instance):
+        return '<b>' + row_instance.model_field3 + '</b>'

 ### `search_fields`

 list of fields that are to be searched.